apache/spark/docs/spark-standalone.md

     <td><code>spark.deploy.recoveryDirectory</code></td>
     <td>""</td>
     <td>The directory in which Spark will store recovery state, accessible from the Master's perspective.
-      Note that the directory should be clearly manualy if <code>spark.deploy.recoveryMode</code>,
+      Note that the directory should be clearly manually if <code>spark.deploy.recoveryMode</code>,
       <code>spark.deploy.recoverySerializer</code>, or <code>spark.deploy.recoveryCompressionCodec</code> is changed.
     </td>
     <td>0.8.1</td>